-Roast leg of lamb is a delicious dish that is eaten all over the UK especially in the spring.
-I am very fortunate because my father was a professional chef and so he taught me many tricks of the trade and many incredible recipes.
+Roast leg of lamb is a delicious dish that is eaten all over the UK, especially in the spring.
+I am very fortunate because my father was a professional chef, and so he taught me many tricks of the trade and many incredible recipes.

 This leg of lamb recipe is very special because of the fresh herbs.
 I grow herbs in my garden, and there's nothing more pleasurable than picking them ready for a great recipe.

-Don't worry if you haven't got fresh ones, because dried or frozen herbs will do the trick.
-However, do try to add plenty of rosemary and some fresh cloves of garlic, so that the dish will produce deliciously flavoured meat and wonderful gravy.
+Don't worry if you haven't got fresh ones because dried or frozen herbs will do the trick.
+However, do try to add plenty of rosemary and some fresh cloves of garlic so that the dish will produce deliciously flavoured meat and wonderful gravy.

-Here in the UK, and in much of Europe lamb is very popular.
+Here in the UK, and in much of Europe, lamb is very popular.
 It isn’t cheap, but it is absolutely delicious and I hope my leg of lamb recipe will inspire you to go ahead and give it a try.

-- leg of lamb weight approx 4lb (2kg)
+- 4 lbs (2 kg) leg of lamb

 - 1 crushed garlic clove

-- 1 teaspoon chopped fresh rosemary and 1 of thyme
+- 1 teaspoon chopped fresh rosemary

-- 2 tablespoons of fresh chopped mint and 2 of parsley
+- 2 tablespoons fresh chopped mint

 - 4 oz soft butter

-- Gravy: 1 large tablespoon of plain flour
+- 1 large tablespoon plain flour

-- 3 fl oz of red wine
+- 3 fl oz red wine

-- 1/2 pint (275 ml) veg stock
+- 1/2 pint (275 ml) vegetable stock

-- Take your joint of lamb and stab it all over the top with a skewer or large toothed fork
+- Take your joint of lamb and stab it all over the top with a skewer or large-toothed fork.

-- Rub the butter mixture all over the top of the joint
+- Rub the butter mixture all over the top of the joint.

-- Place it in a sheet of tin foil and seal it up so that no juice or steam can escape
+- Place it in a sheet of tin foil and seal it up so that no juice or steam can escape.

-- Cook for 2 hours - if you want it well done add another 10 minutes at this stage
+- Cook for 2 hours.
+If you want it well done, add another 10 minutes at this stage.

 - Then open up the foil and cook for another 30 minutes so that it gets lovely and brown on the top.
-The meat will be pink - it's supposed to be that way
+The meat will be pink; it's supposed to be that way.

-- Put your meat on a warm serving dish and put it in a warm place
+- Put your meat on a warm serving dish and put it in a warm place.

 - Put the tin on a medium heat and sprinkle in the flour when the juices start bubbling.
 Make a smooth paste.
 Cook for a little while to brown.
 Stir with a wooden spoon.

-- Now slowly stir in the wine and the stock stirring all the time to avoid lumps
+- Now slowly stir in the wine and the stock, stirring all the time to avoid lumps.

 - Cook until it is bubbling.
 It should be a thin gravy.
 Season to taste.

-© 2013 Giovanna Sanguinetti
+© 2013 Giovanna